 You must answer each question.
 If you don’t, the application might be rejected.

 Ask your doctor to help.

 Take each application form to your doctor.
 He or she will need to fill in medical information, including a prescription for your drugs.
-Sometimes your doctor will only have to write a letter on his or her stationery explaining why you need help.

 Mail the forms to the drug companies.

 Be sure that your doctor’s office mails the forms to each drug company.
 If you mail the forms yourself, be sure to include the prescriptions that go with each application.